mabt-tech-com/flutter-prevent-screenshot-example/README.md

-# Flutter Tutorial - Prevent Screenshots and Screen Recordings [2021]
+# Flutter - Prevent Screenshots and Screen Recordings on mobile [2021]